 Thyroid and parathyroid issues can affect anyone, though they most frequently affect women over age 60.
 A family history also raises your risk of either disorder.

-Surgical options for thyroid problems
+Surgical and treatment options for thyroid problems

-We work hand-in-hand with our patients, as well as with expert endocrinologists to ensure the absolute best treatment options are delivered in the most cost-effective setting possible.
+We work hand-in-hand with our patients, as well as with expert endocrinologists, to ensure the absolute best treatment options are delivered in the most cost-effective setting possible.